telerik/maui-docs/controls/datagrid/scrolling.md

 # .NET MAUI DataGrid Scrolling

-The Telerik UI for .NET MAUI DataGrid has an internal scrolling mechanism achieved by the supported vertical and horizontal scrollbars for scrolling through its data.
+[Telerik UI for .NET MAUI DataGrid]({%slug datagrid-overview%}) has an internal scrolling mechanism achieved by the supported vertical and horizontal scrollbars for scrolling through its data.

 >important Avoid nesting the DataGrid in a ScrollView and other controls that provide scrolling.